St Helena Airport News: A Good Week

 St Helena Government’s (SHG) Access Board confirmed in a press conference on Tuesday 2 May, that the air service tender currently under consideration, is unaffected by the runway problems on Ascension Island.

-Although this news slipped under the radar it is probably of greater significance than that historic first commercial flight.
+Although this piece of St Helena Airport news slipped under the radar it is probably of greater significance than that historic first commercial flight.
 To me, anyway.

 The Ascension Island government announced last month, that Wideawake Airfield will only be used for transporting ‘essential personnel and goods.’
 The UK/Falkland Islands air bridge, operated by the MoD is being re-routed away from Ascension Island due to the runway ‘state of repair’ preventing heavier aircraft landing.
 Repairs proper to the damaged runway surface are not expected for some time; Ascension government have since said the air bridge is not expected to restart before 2019/20.